About Us

 To begin the process of applying for the Living Waters International’s St. Norbert Abbey Grant Program, click the button below to download the Grant Application Request Form.

 The grant application window is currently closed.
-Please check back between January 1 - February 10 or between August 1 - September 10.
+Please check back between January 1 - January 15 or between August 1 - August 15.

 Contact Us